arnofaure/musketeer/README.md

 ![Musketeer Screenshot](screenshot.gif)

-This tool is based on the work of [Justin Avery's work](https://github.com/justincavery/am-i-responsive)
+This tool is based on the work of [Justin Avery](https://github.com/justincavery/am-i-responsive)